 So, what is a spatchcock chicken?
 Basically to spatchcock a chicken is to butterfly it out.
 You remove the backbone of the chicken to be able to flatten it out.
 What does this mean for cooking the chicken?
 Basically, it just means you can cook the chicken much faster.
 As well as the chicken cooking faster, it also lends itself to other cooking methods.
 Although, I roasted this chicken, spatchcock chickens can be easily grilled on the barbecue or cooked on the stove top.

-I used to be a little sceptical about cooking chicken this way, but after the first time I did it, I was hooked.
-Of Course, I still love cooking chicken the traditional method like my Fresh Thyme & Lemon Roasted Chicken.
+I used to be a little skeptical about cooking chicken this way, but after the first time I did it, I was hooked.
+Of Course, I still love cooking chicken the traditional method like my Fresh Thyme & Lemon Roasted Chicken or in the crockpot like the Slow Cooker Lemon Rosemary Chicken.
 But this way is still tender, juicy and delicious.
 It also lends itself to a chicken that you can serve with summer sides as well as winter comfort food.

 Let’s take a look how to make this roasted chicken.